dlaf88/dlaf88.github.io/_posts/2019-08-12-TDD-chapter-3.md

 The changes are centered on the `convert_string_to_tasks`method which incorporates the `size_as_integer`method.
 The `size_as_integer`method returns size `1` if the user did not enter a size or entered a negative number.

 Running `rspec` on the `CreatesProject` should have all the tests passing.

+### Unit Testing the `CreatesProject` object

+How would you be able to test for failure without writing a resource intensive system test?
+One way is to analyze the points of failure and notice if any of such points involve an object that could be tested in isolation.

+An example is the `CreatesPrject` workflow object given that a name is not written.
+First remember that as part of the design each Project object must have a name and thus an instance of the `Project` object can not be saved without a name.
+In order to achieve such validation in the `Project` model object, write the following code:
+{% highlight ruby %}
+  class Project < ApplicationRecord validates :name, presence: true
+  #...
+  end
+{% endhighlight %}

+With this change, Rails will not save the instance of a project object that does not have any name.
+The `CreatesProject` builds a project within the `build` method:

+{% highlight ruby %}
+class CreatesProject
+  #...

+  def build
+    self.project = Project.new(name: name)
+    project.tasks = convert_string_to_tasks
+    project
+  end

+  def create
+    build.save
+  end

+end:smile:
+{% endhighlight %}

+Notice that if the project saves the `create` method will return true, otherwise it will return false.
+The author suggests having a `success` method within the `CreatesProject` object so that the following test could be written within `creates_project_spec.rb`.

+{% highlight ruby %}
+  describe 'failures states' do
+    it 'fails when there is no name' do creator = CreatesProject.new(name: "",task_string: "First Task:2\nSecond task:3")
+        creator.create
+        expect(creator).to_not be_a_success

+    end
+  end
+{% endhighlight %}

+This fails if there is no `success` method.

+{% highlight ruby %}
+class CreatesProject
+ #add to attr_accessor :success
+ #also add within the initialize method @success and set it equal to false.
+False is the default
+  #...

+  def success?
+    build
+  end

+  def create
+    success = build.save
+  end

+{% endhighlight %}

+## All tests now pass

+Before finishing this long reminder post, note that the author talked about many other valuable tips and tricks.
+However, I chose to only highlight what I thought was more relevant to `me`.